szabgab/slides/git/intro.md

 ## Exercises
 {id: exercise-intro}

-* Check if you already have Git installed (open command line, check the version).
+* Check if you already have Git installed (open command line, check the version) On MS Windows start the git-bash.
-* Install Git.
+* If you don't have it installed yet, then install git.
 * Open the command line.
 * Check which version do you have?
 * List the default configuration.